 Find the center of one long edge (by folding the length in half and marking the fold) and measure 3" to each side of the center to mark a 6" area.
 Place double pins at the beginning and end of the 6" area or make markings with fabric marking tools, such as tailor's chalk.
-These pins or chalk marks will be reminders to not sew that area.
+These pins or chalk marks will be reminders not to sew that area.

 Leaving the 6" opening in the center of one long side, sew all edges using a 1/2" seam.
 Back or Lock Stitch to Secure Your Sewing so that it is secure and remains sewn as you turn the fabric right side out.
-When you reach a corner, put the needle down, lift the presser foot, turn the fabric and put the presser foot down again to pivot at the corners.
+When you reach a corner: put the needle down, lift the presser foot, turn the fabric and then put the presser foot down again to pivot at the corners.
 Tips and Tricks to Sew CornersContinue to 4 of 4 below.

 04 of 04

 - Press all the seams as they were sewn.
 Pressing Tools

 - Trim all four corners and grade the seam allowance to remove bulk.

 - Turn right side out through the opening in the side.
 Press the seams to the edge so that the seam stitching is at the very edge once it is pressed.

 - Optional: Topstitch close to the edge to keep the edges in place, pivoting at the corners as you did when sewing the seams.
 Tips for Sewing Straight Lines